-A headspace reading was collected at each groundwater monitoring well immediately after the removal of the well caps utilizing a PID.
-VOCs were detected in the headspace of the monitoring wells ranging from non-detect to 1.3 ppm.
+A headspace reading was collected at each of the sampled groundwater monitoring wells immediately after the removal of the well caps utilizing a PID.
+VOCs were detected in the headspace of the monitoring wells ranging from non-detect to 1.2 ppm.